 When the welfare of the animal takes priority, as in research and relocation efforts, more expensive but less damaging traps and frequent trap checks are utilized by wildlife professionals.
 Many trappers, including Montana trapping instructors, oppose requiring improvements, i.e. leghold traps with offset, laminated jaws, extra swivels.
 FWP states the trap modifications would be costly to trappers.
 Trappers trap by choice, not to eat, or to survive.
 The costs should not trump the need for mandatory trap modifications evident in the scientific findings.

-.
+From a comprehensive review of animal welfare standards of killing and restraining traps, “We conclude that many of the practices commonly used to trap mammals cannot be considered humane.
 Current legislation fails to ensure an acceptable level of welfare for a large number of captured animals.
 New welfare standards for trapping wild mammals need to be established so that in future a minimum level of welfare is guaranteed for all trapped individuals.”

 - 24 HOUR TRAP CHECKS: INSIST ON IT!

 The type of trap and modifications are rather insignificant when animals can legally be left trapped for days, weeks, a month …. in Montana.

 Trapping season is in the winter to obtain the finest furs.
 Trapped animals are exposed to the elements, dehydration, starvation, frostbite, leg dislocations, mouth injuries, and predation.
 The research shows the longer the animal is trapped the greater the injury and less chance for future survival.
 Trapping is added mortality to rare, protected, and endangered species.
 The majority of the other states require daily trap checks.